Nurbanu Sultan: Haseki Sultan

 Nurbanu became the most loved and favored consort of Şehzade Selim (who became Ottoman Sultan as Selim II in 1566) in Manisa, and the mother of his first son, Şehzade Murad (the future Murad III, born 1546).
-Even though Selim was far from monogamous, Nurbanu persisted as a favorite for her great beauty and unusual intelligence, said by Peirce to have selected and tutored by Hürrem Sultan herself.
-Once he became sultan, Selim honoured his favorite consort, Nurbanu with the title of Haseki Sultan and probably allowed her to stay at the Topkapı Palace throughout his reign, following his father, (Suleiman the Magnificent)'s unprecedented example.
-It is even alleged that he may have married her according to the Venetian ambassador who reported it, date of the purported marriage supposedly at the beginning of 1571 with the aim to recognise his greatly loved oldest son, Şehzâde Murad as his successor.
-Nurbanu’s prestige would come as queen mother to Murad, a new twist to an old formula.
-It is fair to say that Nurbanu’s career brought Roxelana’s accomplishments into closer compatibility with the ingrained political habits of the Ottomans.
+Although Selim was far from monogamous,Nurbanu persisted as a favorite for her great beauty and unusual intelligence, said by Peirce to have selected and tutored by Hürrem Sultan herself.
+Once he became sultan, Selim honoured his favorite consort, Nurbanu, with the title of Haseki Sultan and allowed her to stay at the Topkapı Palace throughout his reign, following the unprecedented example of his father, Suleiman the Magnificent.
+It is even alleged that he may have married her according to the Venetian ambassador who reported it, supposedly at the beginning of 1571, with the aim of recognising his greatly loved oldest son, Şehzâde Murad as his successor.
+Nurbanu’s prestige would come as the mother of Murad, a new twist to an old formula.
+It is fair to say that Nurbanu's career brought Hürrem's accomplishments into closer compatibility with the ingrained political habits of the Ottomans.

-As the mother of the heir-apparent, she acted as an advisor to her husband who valued her advice on various subjects because of his respect for her prudent judgment and unusual intelligence.
-The Venetian ambassador Jacopo Soranzor reported:

-"The Haseki is said to be extremely well-loved and honored by His Majesty both for her great beauty and for being unusually intelligent."

-She became a formidable figure with far-reaching influence during this time.
-According to some sources (mostly Venetian accounts), her influence was such that Nurbanu Sultan effectively ran the government alongside the Grand Vizier Sokollu Mehmed Pasha.
-Selim abrogated much of his power to Sokollu, who was said to be the "virtual-emperor" as per a Ragusan ambassador in Rome.
-Nurbanu did not intervene directly in politics, however there is no doubt that she consulted regularly with her son-in-law Sokollu.
+As the mother of the heir-apparent, she acted as an advisor to her husband, who valued her advice on various subjects because of his respect for her prudent judgment and intelligence.
+The Venetian ambassador Jacopo Soranzor reported, "The Haseki is said to be extremely well-loved and honored by His Majesty both for her great beauty and for being unusually intelligent."
+She became a formidable figure, with far-reaching influence during this time.
+According to some sources (mostly Venetian), her influence was such that Nurbanu Sultan effectively ran the government alongside the Grand Vizier, Sokollu Mehmed Pasha.
+Selim abrogated much of his power to Sokollu, who was said to have been the "virtual-emperor" as per a Ragusan ambassador in Rome.
+Nurbanu did not intervene directly in politics, but there is no doubt that she consulted regularly with her son-in-law Sokollu.
 The Ottoman Empire was far from stable at the top, and clashes over the imperial throne were common.
 It was also not unusual for the loser in such contests to be massacred along with his entire family to prevent any future challenges.
 Nurbanu Sultan was determined, however, that when the time came for her son to succeed his father, nothing would interfere.

 When Selim II's reign ended in 1574, the haseki Nurbanu received 1,100 aspers a day, while Selim's other consorts, each the mother of a son, received only 40 aspers.
 In addition, Selim repeatedly, publicly stated that Murad was his heir, thus securing the position of his firstborn son and sentencing his other sons to death.